liuandy1207/notes/topics/cFunctions.md

 printf("Hello world!");
 printf("This is a number: %d", 1);

-// Format Specifiers (multiple can be used)
+// Format Specifiers (multiple can be used, specify each value in order)
 %d      // int
 %c      // char
 %f      // float